ydataai/ydata-profiling/README.md

 profile.to_widgets()
 ```

-The HTML report can be included in a Juyter notebook:
+The HTML report can be included in a Jupyter notebook:

 <img alt="HTML" src="https://pandas-profiling.github.io/pandas-profiling/docs/assets/iframe.gif" width="800" />